'The Sound of Music' is alive in Wintergreen’s Hills

 For Burgess, the heart is “the captain’s learning to open up to his children.
 The warmth of a family is truly something special—and opens you up.
 This is what happens to the captain.”

-“Family” takes on an extended meaning in the words of the Mother Abbess near the end of the dramatic musical, as Aliliaw’s powerful voice inspires the Von Trapps—whom she’s helping to elude Nazi soldiers—to give a dream “all the love you can give.”
+“Family” takes on an extended meaning in the words of Mother Abbess near the end of the dramatic musical, as Alilaw’s powerful voice inspires the von Trapps—whom she’s helping to elude Nazi soldiers—to give a dream “all the love you can give.”
 This is also a reminder that despite the show’s gorgeous music, lyrics are supremely important.

 One of Clowdus’ final cast tips might apply equally well to visitors who come to the show: “When you’re not onstage, use every opportunity to observe and take it all in.
 Be in the moment.”